latimagine/statismo/modules/ITK/cli/statismo-warp-image.md

 # OPTIONS

 -d, \--dimensionality
 :   Specifies the dimensionality of the image and deformation field (either 2 or 3).

 -i, \--input-file *IMAGE_FILE*
 :   *MODEL_FILE* is the path to the original image.

 -f, \--input-deformation-field *DEFORMATION_FIELD_FILE*
 :   Draws the mean from the model and saves it.

+-q, \--quiet
+:   Set this flag to disable log output.

+\--log-file *LOG_FILE*
+:   Path to the log file (if not set, logs are output to standard output).

 # EXAMPLES